BitcoinDesign/Guide/guide/onboarding/first-use.md

 </div>

- These screens explicitly lay out the unique features of self-custodial wallets to make sure the user understands these caveats.
+ These screens lay out the unique features of self-custodial wallets to make sure the user understands these caveats.
 These screens suggest talking about ownership, explicitly stating the recovery mechanism that the respective wallet uses, and security measures that they should take to protect their wallet.

 ---